index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 A Design Space Beyond Human Reach

 The AI revolution is transforming every field and industry, driving unprecedented demand for data-centric computation.
-As new data types, hardware platforms, and workloads appear faster than ever, the backbone systems that power this revolution must evolve just as quickly.
+As new AI and data applications, data types, hardware platforms, and workloads appear faster than ever, the backbone systems that power this revolution have become the bottleneck.

 Yet a single system architecture faces a design space larger than 10100 alternatives.
-We still cling to a handful of "good" templates, each requiring years of manual design and implementation tuning.
+Today, we still cling to a handful of "good" templates, each requiring years of manual design and tuning—and each suited to only a narrow set of scenarios.
 It is time to abandon this artisanal practice.

 Alphabets, Grammars, Calculators

-The breakthrough: model the design space of systems as an alphabet of low-level design primitives, and whole architectures as sentences in a grammar over that alphabet.
-Systems calculators can then synthesize fresh blueprints on demand.
+The insight: model the design space of systems as an alphabet of low-level design primitives, and whole architectures as sentences in a grammar over that alphabet.
+Systems calculators can then synthesize fresh blueprints on demand that never existed before.

 01 — PRIMITIVES